 Businesses must optimise the integration of digital technology in hybrid work environments, and make fundamental changes to how they operate and deliver customer value, or risk being left behind.
 Central to this is maximising your shift away from paper documents and other physical assets.

 Here are seven benefits to a robust digital transformation strategy that will reduce your reliance on paper and enable your hybrid workforce to be productive wherever they are.

 By digitising documents, you will significantly cut business costs.
 While you will still need to scan and archive documents using a multi-function device (MFD), implementing a digital solution will go a long way towards reducing your printing costs.
 You will also spend less on storage and document destruction.

 When your company’s information is digitally centralised and indexed in a format of your choosing, it is easy and efficient to find.
 Version control becomes simpler and archiving easier.

 Digitally storing documents saves you business hours in printing, filing, storing and searching.
 With powerful search functions available, employees will never have to ransack the filing cabinet again.

-With fewer physical documents needing a home in your office, you'll regain your office space.
+With fewer physical documents needing a home in your office, you can reduce your office space.
 Think less filing cabinets, archive libraries, manila folders and piles of paper.
-With all this gone, and documents digitised, you may even be able to reduce overheads like rent or external document storage fees.
+With all this gone and documents digitised, you can choose to only pay for spaces that will truly enable your hybrid workforce.